 The superior performance of Melia azedarach across all growth parameters can be attributed to its inherently fast growth rate and vigorous root system, which likely enhanced its ability to access essential nutrients, thereby promoting accelerated development compared to other species.
-In contrast, the slower growth rate of Madhuca longifolia, coupled with its placement between two fast-
+In contrast, the slower growth rate of Madhuca longifolia, coupled with its placement between two fast-growing species (Melia azedarach and Albizia lebbeck), likely contributed to its suppressed growth due to interspecific competition.
+This observation aligns with the findings of Dhanorkar et al. (2023), Goveanthan et al. (2019), and Ozaki and Meguro (2021), who reported the dominance of fast-growing species over others in Miyawaki plantations.
+The increased plant height observed under the closer spacing (1 m × 1 m) may be attributed to competition for light, encouraging vertical growth.
+Conversely, the wider spacing (1.5 m × 1.5 m) allowed individual trees a greater access to space and nutrients, promoting increased basal diameter and crown spread.
+Furthermore, the higher plant density per unit area in the 1 m × 1 m configuration resulted in greater overall biomass accumulation compared to the 1.5 m × 1.5 m spacing.
+Similar trends have been reported by Meguro et al. (2021) and Hayashi et al. (2017), who found that dense plantations established following Miyawaki method

 Table 2: Effect of variation in spacing of micro forests on plant height and basal diameter